steveklabnik/applicative2015/README.md

-# FOSDEM 2105
+# Applicative 2015

-My slides for FOSDEM 2015.
+My slides for Applicative 2015, changed from FOSDEM 2015.

-You can view them on the web [here](http://steveklabnik.github.io/fosdem2015).
+You can view them on the web [here](http://steveklabnik.github.io/applicative2015).